Canadian Butter Tarts (video)

 Why this recipe is so great:

-• Super flaky AND buttery tart shell – By using both butter and lard in this recipe, you achieve that flakiness you only get from using lard and that lovely buttery flavor you only get from using butter.
+- Super flaky AND buttery tart shell – By using both butter and lard in this recipe, you achieve that flakiness you only get from using lard and that lovely buttery flavour you only get from using butter.
 It’s the best of both worlds.

-• Rich and intensely flavorful filling – The filling is made with brown sugar and butter, so there is a deep molasses flavor from the sugar and smoothness from the butter.
-There is a splash of cream and vanilla added for more flavor and richness.
+- Rich and intensely flavourful filling – The filling is made with brown sugar and butter, so there is a deep molasses flavour from the sugar and smoothness from the butter.
+There is a splash of cream and vanilla added for more flavour and richness.
 An egg is added to help thicken the filling while it bakes.
 There is no fussing with corn syrup or maple syrup in this recipe.

-• Easily adaptable – I love adding chopped pecans to the filling for some crunch and a nutty flavor.
+- Easily adaptable – I love adding chopped pecans to the filling for some crunch and a nutty flavour.
 However, if pecans are not your thing, you can add raisins, dried currants, walnuts, chocolate chips, bacon (not a typo) or just leave them plain.

 How to make butter tarts: